Health Warning – Algal Bloom in Waikirikiri Selwyn River at Glentunnel

-The warning follows finding moderate to high cover of potentially toxic algae (benthic cyanobacteria) at the site.
+The warning follows finding moderate to high cover of potentially toxic algae (benthic cyanobacteria) in the Waikirikiri Selwyn River at Glentunnel.

 People should avoid the area and animals, particularly dogs, should not be allowed near the water until the health warning has been lifted.

-There are also other access points along the Waikirikiri/Selwyn River that may have benthic cyanobacteria present.
+There are also other access points along the Waikirikiri Selwyn River at Glentunnel that may have benthic cyanobacteria present.
 People are advised to treat every low-flowing river cautiously, check for the presence of benthic cyanobacteria and avoid contact.

-Dr Cheryl Brunton, Canterbury Medical Officer of Health, says the algae look like dark brown to black mats and can produce toxins harmful to people and animals.
+Dr Cheryl Brunton, Medical Officer of Health for Te Mana Ora, National Public Health Service, says the algae look like dark brown to black mats and can produce toxins harmful to people and animals.

 Pets that show signs of illness after coming into contact with algal mats should be taken to a vet immediately.